katelynnrachel/gender_in_movies/README.md

 - **Average IMDb Rating**
 - **Average Rotten Tomatoes Score**

 I also explored distributional differences using boxplots and histograms to visualize spread, medians, and outliers for each metric by gender.
-Finally, I created a grouped summary chart to compare all three metrics side-by-side.

 ---